Homemade Crunch Bars

 energy bars

 Energy bars first gained popularity in the 1980s as a convenient fuel source for athletes, hikers, and busy people on the go.
-They were designed to deliver a quick mix of carbohydrates, protein, and fats, wrapped in a portable, shelf-stable format.
-Over time, they evolved beyond sports nutrition and entered the snack world, with a wide range of flavors and ingredients.
+They were designed to deliver a quick mix of carbohydrates, protein, and fats, wrapped in a portable, stable format.
+Over time, they evolved and entered the snack world, with a wide range of flavors and ingredients.

 INGREDIENTS FOR CRUNCH BARS